botflux/dependency-injection-container/docs/guide/installation.md

 ## Moving to monorepo

 This package is currently moving to a monorepo structure.
-In the future, extensions of this package will be published in the repo as the main package.
+In the future, extensions of this package will be published in the same repo as the main package.